skywarth/annals-of-disco/medicine/ailments.md

+### Cirrhosis
+- Affects the liver
+- Can be caused by primarily: heptitis and chronic alcoholism or some other disease that hold on to liver.
+- Whenever liver gets damaged (through disease or alcohol liquids) it forms scar tissues in order to repair itself.
+Cirrhosis is the situation where liver produces so much scar tissue which makes it hard for the liver to function properly.
+- Damage done by cirrhosis cannot be reverted nor healed.
+It's perma.
+- Loss of apetite, fatigue, swelling on feet and ankles, jaundice (skin/eyes going yellow), redness in palm
+- hard to recognize in early stages

 ### Tuberculosis
 - Two main states.
 Latent TB and Active TB.
   - Latent (TB Infection): TB is present in the body but inactive.
 Therefore won't cause any symptom or sickness (maybe a little). **It is not contagious at this tage.**